reem-shaikh/70DaysOfCode/notes/aptitude/sqlsession/README.md

 - phone book
 - flipkart / amazon

+> Difference between structured and unstructed data? structured data is in number and text format. and unstructured data in images, audio, video format.

 > What is SQL?
 SQL is RDBMS for accessing and manipulating the data.
 Its used for retreiving a specific data which we can access by writing a query.
 When we have large amounts of data, we'll use SQL.